samleonnn/CGAblasthornet/README.md

 smoothly and efficiently.
 To fulfil them, we compare various methods to see which method can satisfy our expectation for the program.

-This program created to fulfill first programming assignment in Computer Graphics and Animation course in President University.
+This program created to fulfill second programming assignment in Computer Graphics and Animation course in President University.

 Created by: